openfaas/faas/watchdog/README.md

 You can override the minimum and maximum scale of a function through labels.

-Add these labels to the deployment if you want to sacle between 2 and 15 replicas.
+Add these labels to the deployment if you want to scale between 2 and 15 replicas.

 ```
 com.openfaas.scale.min: "2"